SemParser: A Semantic Parser for Log Analysis: Methodology

-As a semantic parser,~\name~is able to extract the template for a given log message obeying two rules: \begin{itemize} \item For the instance in CI pairs, it replaces the instance with the token <*concept*> specifying its corresponding concept. \item For the orphan instances, it replaces the instance with a dummy token ``<*>'' as traditional parsers do. \end{itemize}
+As a semantic parser,~\name~is able to extract the template for a given log message obeying two rules: \begin{itemize} \item For the instance in CI pairs, replacing the instance with the token $<$concept$>$ of its corresponding concept. \item For the orphan instances, replacing the instance with a dummy token $<$*$>$ as syntax-based parsers do. \end{itemize}

 The rules are straightforward but reasonable.
 Compared to other technical terms or common words, instances (e.g., ID, number, status) are more likely to be variables in logging statements automatically generated by software systems.
-As the retrieved template takes in concepts, we name it ``conceptualized template'' instead of the vanilla template with only ``<*>'' representing parameters.
+As the retrieved template takes in concepts, we name it ``conceptualized template'' instead of the vanilla template with only $<$*$>$ representing parameters.

 Finally, the conceptualized template, CI pairs, orphan concepts, as well as orphan instances are the structured outputs of our~\name.
 The results are extensible for a collection of downstream tasks, and we will elaborate them later.